There are over 2.88 billion dollars worth of tax deductions that investors are leaving on the table.

 So, my best advice tax time advice is to contact a qualified quantity surveyor to obtain a free estimate of the depreciation deductions.

 Year after year we see investors not claiming their entitlements.

-As the CEO of your property investment enterprise, a little knowledge of your entitlements ensures that you’re empowered to hire experts that can help to drive your portfolio forward by maximising your deductions and increasing your cash flow.
+As the CEO of your property investment enterprise, a little knowledge of your entitlements ensures that you’re empowered to hire experts who can help drive your portfolio forward by maximizing your deductions and increasing your cash flow.